ronzus/Set_Game/README.md

  how , when and why to or why not to use each one of
  the functions of the thread ,threads management and more.

--> Ability of recognizing and dealing with MultiThreading problems such as deadlocks,livelocks and more -
+-> How to recognize and deal with MultiThreading problems such as deadlocks,livelocks and more -

 While working on the project , we faced a lot of different problems ,some were easily detectable,
 for example when unwanted results appeared when we firstly used a queue